Afcon: Lazio defender Bastos Quissanga tops Angola's 23-man squad | Goal.com

 The trio of Chico (FC Bravos do Maquis), Jeremie Bela (Albacete, Spain) and Clinton da Mata (Club Brugge, Belgium) also failed to make the final cut.

-Angola will be excited to watch Al Ahly winger Geraldo at the Afcon.
+Angola will be excited to watch Al Ahly winger Geraldo at the Afcon though Lazio’s Bastos Quissanga is among the most experienced players in coach Vasiljevic’s squad at the 2019 Afcon.

+The defender who had 38 appearances for his Italian club across all competitions last season is one of the surviving members of Agnola’s 2013 Afcon squad.

+Palancas Negras are in Group E, with Mauritania, Mali and Tunisia.
+They would begin their campaign on June 24 against the Carthage Eagles before taking on Mauritania on June 29 and then the Eagles of Mali on July 2.

 Angola Afcon squad